Published 22:26 IST, June 17th 2019

 Controversy and protests over his presidency:

 As protests began building against him, Morsi issued a decree granting himself far-reaching powers.
-Subsequently, a rushed draft of a new constitution was passed by Islamist-dominated constituent assembly, triggering mass protests throughout nation.
-Amid increasing unrest, President Morsi issued a decree authorising armed forces to protect national institutions and polling places until a referendum on draft constitution was held on 15 December 2012, which amounted to a form of martial law.
+Subsequently, a rushed draft of a new constitution was passed by the Islamist-dominated constituent assembly, triggering mass protests throughout the nation.
+Amid increasing unrest, President Morsi issued a decree authorising the armed forces to protect national institutions and polling places until a referendum on the draft constitution was held on 15 December 2012, which amounted to a form of martial law.

 Advertisement